Preparation

 Getting your first passport

-To get your first passport, you’ll have to show up in person.
-Make an appointment at an acceptance facility or passport agency; search for the one closest to you here.
+Getting a new USA passport requires you to show up in person.
+Make an appointment at a passport acceptance facility or passport agency; search for the one closest to you here.
 You likely live near a facility where you can get a passport.
 Many post offices and even some public libraries can accept passport applications.
 Arrive at your passport agency with:

 • A photocopy of the front and back of the identification you’re bringing on clean, white 8½” x 11″ paper.